 Donate supermarket or myki vouchers

 Donate money to a discretionary fund to subsidise incidental costs that are barriers to employment, e.g., driving lessons, online certification modules

 The Centre for Refugee Employment, Advocacy, Training and Education (CREATE) aims to help refugees rebuild their careers after leaving their home country through obtaining meaningful employment and access to vocational training and education.

-The centre works closely with non-governmental and governmental organizations to develop practical solutions which support refugee integration into the workplace and the vocational and higher education sectors, as well as advocate on behalf of the refugee community to foster policy changes that support such integration.
+The centre works closely with non-governmental and governmental organisations to develop practical solutions that support refugee integration into the workplace and the vocational and higher education sectors, as well as advocate on behalf of the refugee community to foster policy changes that support such integration.

 Click here for more information and to donate